 In connection with its acquisition of several cable systems in 1996, the Company entered into a management agreement ("Prime Management Agreement") with Prime Management, i.e., Prime II Management, L.P., a Delaware limited partnership, to manage those systems.
 Under the Voting Agreement, the parties to it agreed to vote for the nominee of Prime Management in the election of directors to the Board.
 The Company is unaware of the total shareholdings in the Company by Prime Management and its affiliates.
-See, "Certain Transactions: Voting Agreement"; and "Ownership of Company: Changes in Control -- Voting Agreement."
+See, "Management of Company: Voting Agreement"; and "Ownership of Company: Changes in Control -- Voting Agreement."

 Under the Prime Management Agreement, the Company paid to Prime Management a net annualized fee for managing the Company's cable systems in the amount of \$1,000,000 for the year ending October 31, 1997.
+For services under the Prime Management Agreement subsequent to that period, Prime II Management, LP agreed to accept \$125,000 and a stock warrant which provides for the purchase of 425,000 shares of GCI Class A common stock at a price of \$3.25 per share.
 The Company will pay to Prime Management fees for similar services in the amount of \$200,000 for the nine-month period ended October 31, 1999 and \$400,000 for the year ended October 31, 2000.
-For services under the Prime Management Agreement Prime II Management, LP agreed to accept \$125,000 and a stock warrant which provides for the purchase of 425,000 shares of GCI Class A common stock at a price of \$3.25 per share.
 The warrant expires December 2003.
 Any portion of the management fee which is past due shall bear interest at a rate per annum equal to 17.5% until paid.
 In addition, the Company is required to reimburse Prime Management for any costs and expenses incurred by it in connection with managing the Company's cable systems, including travel and entertainment expenses (the contract states that such costs and expenses are not anticipated to exceed \$200,000 on an annualized basis).
 The Prime Management Agreement has a term of nine years but either party may terminate the agreement in its discretion after October 31, 2000.